Table of Contents

 Economic Ripple Effects

-The tourism economy extends well beyond the park boundary.
-Hotels, restaurants, guide services, and rental shops in gateway towns like West Glacier, East Glacier, and Whitefish depend on the park’s glacial geography.
-Outfitters offer guided glacier hikes, kayak tours on moraine-dammed lakes, and scenic flights over ice-carved peaks.
-In winter, cross-country skiing and snowshoeing take place on the same U-shaped valleys that summer hikers traverse.
-The landforms are thus the foundation of a four-season economy.
-A 2021 study by the University of Montana estimated that visitation to Glacier National Park supports over 6,000 jobs in the region.
+The economic benefits of glacial tourism extend well beyond park boundaries into gateway communities such as West Glacier, East Glacier, and Whitefish.
+Local businesses—including hotels, restaurants, guide services, and equipment rental shops—rely heavily on visitors drawn by the park’s glacial landscapes.
+Outfitters offer specialized activities like guided glacier hikes, kayak tours on moraine-dammed lakes, and scenic flights over ice-carved peaks.
+In winter, the same U-shaped valleys that attract summer hikers become venues for cross-country skiing and snowshoeing, supporting a year-round tourism economy.
+According to a 2021 University of Montana study, visitation to Glacier National Park supports over 6,000 regional jobs, highlighting the importance of glacial landforms as economic assets that sustain livelihoods and community well-being.

 Environmental Challenges